Unique-1/Unique-1/README.md

-### I 👋, I'm Kola by name, while my username is @Unique-1
+### I 👋, I am Olarewaju Kola Abbey by name, while my username is @Unique-1
-I'm a web (Core PHP, Laravel, Wordpress, MySQL, HTML,CSS) developer that design responsive and dynamic software.
+I am a Web Developer with expertise in Core PHP, Laravel, WordPress, MySQL, HTML, and CSS, specializing in designing responsive and dynamic software.
+My passion for innovation and problem-solving has driven me to continuously improve and expand my skill set.

-As a competent developer, with the requirement of some client, asking for mobile application  for some software/website, these motivate me to learn (Flutter, Dart, Firebase) purposely for mobile application developement.
+With increasing client demands for mobile applications, I took the initiative to learn Flutter, Dart, and Firebase, enabling me to develop cross-platform mobile applications.
+I now have over five (5) years of experience in web development and one year of experience in mobile app development.

-I have over five(5) years of experience in web development and a year experience using Flutter & Dart.
+In addition to my development skills, I also work as an IT Support Specialist, handling tasks such as network troubleshooting, software installation, system maintenance, and technical support.
+My experience in IT support and software development allows me to provide comprehensive solutions that integrate both software functionality and system stability.

-I love to keep practice to enhance my skill for better improvement and to become more professional, than before.
-Below are my personal work so far, dont estitate to mail me for more details.
+I am committed to continuous learning and professional growth, striving to enhance my skills for better performance and efficiency.
+Below are some of my personal projects.
+Feel free to reach out via email for more details.

 ### Some project work done
 [Social Networking Site For Discussion](https://hemog.000webhostapp.com/user/login.php) | [UNILAG University cab management services](http://unilagcag.000webhostapp.com/) etc